g41797/matryoshka-io/kitchen/docs/matryoshka-io-chat-prolog.md

-# Matryoshka-io Working Context (Prolog v4)
+# Matryoshka-Io Working Context (Prolog v4)

 ## Purpose of this project

-Matryoshka-io is an architecture model for building software systems.
+Matryoshka-Io is an architecture model for building software systems.

 It defines how systems are structured and how they behave at runtime.